shaneboulden/rfiweb/README.md

 RHPAM_URI    - the base Process Automation Manager (PAM) URI RHPAM_USER   - the PAM user
 RHPAM_PASS   - the PAM pass
-FLASK_SECRET - a value for CSRF protection
+CONTAINER_ID - the ID of the deployed PAM container, eg; RCM2_1.0.1 FLASK_SECRET - a value for CSRF protection
 ```